Vladimir Samoilov (figure skater): 2020–21 season: End of career for Russia

-2021–22 season: Debut for Poland
+2021–22 season: Debut for Poland and first national title

 Due to his transfer to represent Poland, Samoilov was banned from training in Russia by the Russian Figure Skating Federation and was forced to leave coach Viktoria Butsaeva.
 He began training in Egna, Italy, with coaches Lorenzo Magri and Angelina Turenko in October 2021.
-He was scheduled to make his domestic debut representing Poland at the Federation's season-opening event in early September but withdrew before the start of the competition because of inadequate preparation time.
+He was scheduled to make his domestic debut representing Poland at the Federation's season-opening event in early September but withdrew before the start of the competition due to inadequate preparation time.
 He later received his first international assignment for Poland, the 2021 CS Golden Spin of Zagreb, replacing French skater Adam Siao Him Fa after he withdrew from the event.
 In Zagreb, Samoilov placed fifteenth in the short program after falling on a downgraded triple Axel attempt.
 His struggles continued in the free skate, where he fell to twenty-first in the segment and eighteenth overall.

 The following weekend, Samoilov won his first Polish national title at the 2022 Four National Championships.
 He placed fourth in the short program due to a fall on a downgraded planned quad Salchow and a popped triple Axel attempt but climbed to second in the free skate by skating a mostly clean program of triple jumps.
 He placed third in the overall event behind Czech skaters Matyáš Bělohradský and Georgii Reshtenko but finished first of the Polish entrants.
 Despite his win, Samoilov was only named as first alternate to the Polish men's berth at the 2022 European Championships, with Kornel Witkowski receiving the assignment.

 Samoilov next competed at the 2022 Bavarian Open in January.
 He placed third in the short program after popping his planned quad Salchow to an invalid double but climbed to first in the free skate to take the title ahead of Austria's Luc Maierhofer and Kai Jagoda of Germany.

 Samoilov was assigned to Poland's berth in the men's event at the 2022 World Championships in Montpellier in late March.
 He popped a planned triple Axel into a single in the short program and later fell during his step sequence.
 He scored 60.71 and did not advance to the free skate, finishing in twenty-seventh place.

 2022–23 season

-Samoilov appeared three times on the Challenger circuit, coming seventh at the 2022 CS Budapest Trophy, sixth at the 2022 CS Nepela Memorial, and seventh at the 2022 CS Warsaw Cup.
+Samoilov appeared three times on the Challenger series, coming seventh at the 2022 CS Budapest Trophy, sixth at the 2022 CS Nepela Memorial, and seventh at the 2022 CS Warsaw Cup.
 He finished first among all skaters at the 2023 Four National Championships, earning a second Polish title.

 Making his debut at the European Championships, Samoilov finished sixth in the short program and set a new personal best of 78.26.
 He dropped to seventeenth after the free skate.
 Samoilov finished thirty-third at the 2023 World Championships.